sparkflows/sparkflows-docs/docs/user-guide/data-profile/data-profiling.rst

 Histogram
 ----------------------------------------

-Below is a sample workflow that contains Histogram processor in Fire Insights.
+Below is a sample workflow that contains Histogram processor in Sparkflows.
 It demonstrates the usage of Histogram node to display distribution of data spread across multiple bins.

 It does the following processing of data: